robenkleene/audio-references/ableton-push/ableton-push-step-sequencer.md

 Each pad plays the note at a different velocity.

 You can hold a step (or multiple steps) in the step sequencer and tap a velocity to set that step's velocity.

-## Loop Selector

-- The illuminated pads and colored pad shoe the loop length and current position
-- To play an entire loop, press the first and the last loop pads simultaneously
-- You can copy and paste loops in the loop selector section
-- Tap the double loop button to increase the length of a loop
-- Double tap on a pad to focus on that area of the loop
-- Press the first and last pad of the loop simultaneously to go back to playing the entire loop